42-44 Old Kent Road,

 No one has favorited this theater yet

 Located in the southeast London inner city district of Walworth.
-The Old Kent Picture House opened in February 1910, with 1,450 seats, all on a single floor.
+The Old Kent Picture Palace opened in February 1910, with 1,600 seats, all on a single floor.
+It was operated by E.M.
+Barker’s Picture Palaces of Vauxhall Bridge Road.
 In 1918, it was enlarged by adding a balcony and a Hill pipe organ with 2Manuals had been installed.

 Further rebuilding raised the roof, enlarged the balcony and the auditorium, and this was to the plans of noted cinema architect Edward Albert Stone.
 It re-opened as a 1,993 seat cinema in November 1926.